-Media and Culture(3) Provides a foundation of the field in general with a strong emphasis on critically thinking about the impacts and ethics of mediated communication.
+Media and Culture (3, Even Fall) Provides a general foundation in media studies with a strong emphasis on critically thinking about the impacts and ethics of mediated communication.
 This course also provides a taste of the history and place of media as it functions to reflect, shape, and change people and culture.
 This course will explore interactive relationships between culture and media and provide analytical tools to evaluate media critically.
 An overall goal is to become media literate, to gain an understanding of mass media as cultural industries that seek to influence our behavior and affect our values as a society.